-Information in this guide has been provided by Fidelity Capital Markets.
-This brief summary is for informational purposes only and is not intended to constitute a current or past recommendation, investment advice of any kind, or a solicitation of an offer to buy or sell any securities or investment services.
+Information in this guide has been provided by Fidelity Capital MarketsSM.
+This brief summary is intended as a general information resource, and the contents should not be construed as legal advice or legal opinion.
 This guide is distributed with the understanding that the publisher is not engaged in the rendering of legal, regulatory, or other professional advice.
 Please consult your legal or compliance advisor to determine the effect of these issues on your particular circumstances.